Why Have I Got Shooting Pain In My Breasts?

 tends to be worse in the upper, outer parts of the breast can cause pain anywhere in the breast

-stops after menopause may continue after menopause, depending on the cause
+stops after menopause may continue after menopause

 If you are trying to determine if breast pain is cyclic you can try keeping a symptom diary or using an app to track both menstruation and breast pain episodes.